What is High Dynamic Range Photography

 Higher contrast scenes or subjects product better dynamic range which yields a superior HDR photograph.
 These shots are also the ones that benefit the most from HDR post-processing since the software is able to work with more pixels.

 Shooting in RAW format is one of the best ways to allow the camera to process the image better which results in improved post-processing.
 This is because RAW is a lossless format whereas other formats such as JPEG undergo heavy compression which leads to a loss of detail in your photos.

 Post-processing software requires data to provide better HDR photographs – the more you feed it (with data), the better the image would be in the end.
 Since shooting RAW images takes a bit longer for your camera to process and write, we recommend buying a Class10 memory card that helps reduce the time it takes to store RAW images.

 Post-Process the Image(s)

 Now it’s time to do the actual legwork that brings HDR images to life.
-For Mac users, we recommend everyone to use Aurora HDR, a software by Macphun that has been frequently used by professional photographers such as Matt Granger, Richard Harrington, Trey Ratcliff etc. But if you don’t use a Mac then go for Lightroom by Adobe.
+For Mac users, we recommend everyone to use Aurora HDR, a software by Skylum that has been frequently used by professional photographers such as Matt Granger, Richard Harrington, Trey Ratcliff etc. But if you don’t use a Mac then go for Lightroom by Adobe.
 It’s much easier than Photoshop and would suffice for creating HDR images.

 Of course, if you feel you can handle the power Photoshop, go for it!